nxp-mcuxpresso/mcuxsdk-doc/boards/i.MX/imx95lpd5evk19/gettingStarted/topics/make_a_flash_bin.md

     -   mx95alt for `m33_image.bin` is used for almost other examples.

+    -   For IMX95LP4XEVK-15, use the boot images from the Linux BSP release with version Linux 6.18.2_1.0.0.

 2. Copy binary built by ARMGCC/IAR into imx-mkimage/i.MX95, and rename it to m7\_image.bin.
 3.  make image for ram target.